retospect/phagetrix/README.md

 ## Example

-PhageTrix is a tool to generate phage display libraries.
+Phagetrix is a tool to generate phage display libraries.
 You probably have an idea what AA's you want to replace, and what you want to replace them with.
 The sequence companies have a reasonable number of The file format has the AA sequence on the first line.
 Each following line is the AA to be changed, the